Internal vs external validity

 External validity refers to the extent to which results from a study can be applied (generalized) to other situations, groups or events.

 The validity of a study is largely determined by the research design: what, how, where and when the study was executed.
+To ensure the validity of the tools or tests you use, you also have to consider measurement validity.

 Trade-off between internal and external validity